 No matter what, social muscles are resilient things.
 Depending on how social we were before the pandemic, many of us have changed brain chemistry simply due to social isolation and feelings of loneliness.

 Turn having fear back to having fun.
-Working with a therapist like myself to explore coping skills and dispel irrational anxieties is a great way to transition back into normal life.
+Working with an anxiety therapist like myself to explore coping skills and dispel irrational anxieties is a great way to transition back into normal life.